 On any data page there is a CiteNow! icon to the upper left of the data view, a pair of quotation marks.
 You can then copy and paste a citation in several formats or export it into a citation management tool.
-Citation formats are Bluebook, Chicago and MLA.
+Citation formats are ALA, Bluebook, Chicago, and MLA.
 Export options include EndNote, ProCite, Reference Manager, RefWorks, Word Processor (.rtf).
 Please note the automatic citations reference SAGE Stats, and not the original source of the data.
-However, specific source information is available for each data series.
+However, specific source information is available for each data series in the Source tabs.

 - Where does this data come from?